Five Ways Your Vagina Might Change After You Give Birth

 So, what exactly happens to your vagina after birth (i.e., after the baby is out)?
 Read this blog to know more.

-• Vaginal Laxity
+- Vaginal Laxity

 Pushing a tiny human out through a tiny hole is no mean feat.
 The ovary and the placenta produce the hormone relaxin that loosens pelvic ligaments and slackens the cervix to aid this process.
 The cervical canal grows by 10 centimeters in diameter to facilitate the baby's passage through the birth canal to the vagina.
 The skin and muscles stretch as the baby enters the vagina for delivery.
 The immense pressure on the vaginal walls reduces the tightness and sensitivity of the area.
-However, this flaccidity is not permanent, and the vagina regains its shape and size after childbirth.
+However, this flaccidity is not permanent, and the vagina regains its shape and size after childbirth. - Bleeding and Discharge

 Bleeding and discharge after childbirth, also known as lochia, are expected.
 It is the body's mechanism to expel excess uterine blood and tissue that helped the baby grow.
 Be prepared for heavy to very heavy bleeding for the first few days after delivery.
 The blood may look bright red and become lighter in color within the next few weeks.
 After that, the flow decreases and gradually stops.
 However, consult your doctor if the bleeding does not subside within a few days or if there's excessive bleeding.
-These are the signs of postpartum hemorrhage or uterine atony and need immediate medical attention.
+These are the signs of postpartum hemorrhage or uterine atony and need immediate medical attention. - Soreness and Pain

 The intense pressure on your vagina because of labor pain and delivery causes vaginal pain and soreness.
 The pain and soreness may also affect the anus and perineum, the area between your vulva and anus.
 Swelling and inflammation may also last several weeks after the delivery.
 These issues resolve on their own within 6-12 weeks.
-If you have had an episiotomy, the stitches should heal within a month after childbirth.
+If you have had an episiotomy, the stitches should heal within a month after childbirth. - Dryness in Vagina

 Lower estrogen level after delivery and while breastfeeding is the primary causes of vaginal dryness.
-Decreased estrogen affects vaginal lubrication, PH level, and tissue elasticity.
+Decreased estrogen affects vaginal lubrication, PH level, and tissue elasticity. - Urinary Incontinence

 Bladder weakness resulting in involuntary urine leakage with sneezing, coughing, laughing, or doing strenuous activity is one of the side effects of childbirth.
 The muscles around the pelvis and bladder weaken after the delivery and decrease the bladder's ability to hold the flow.
 Postpartum urinary incontinence may last up to a year.